Cube-OS/cubeOS/docs/getting-started/windows-setup.rst

 Next Steps
 ----------

-Now that your environment is set up, you can get started developing your first KubOS project.
+Now that your environment is set up, you can get started developing your first CubeOS project.

 We recommend that you look at the following documents next: